Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ![GOES CDA Telemetry and HRIT signal screenshots from SatDump](../../assets/images/Radio/GOES-CDA-HRIT.jpg) <br>
 *GOES 18 CDA Telemetry on the left, HRIT in the middle.
-CC: phantomsghost on Discord*
+Credit: phantomsghost on Discord*

 ![A more zoomed out view showing all transmissions at once](../../assets/images/Radio/GOES-GRB.jpg) <br>
 *GOES 18 GRB, spike on the left is DCP and spike on the right is CDA telemetry.*